 A trade secret is defined as any information that has value in the marketplace as a result of not being generally known in your industry.
 The longest running trade secret today is the formula for Coca-Cola, dating back to the late 1800’s.

-Theft of trade secrets frequently involves a key employee leaving his current job a competitor.
+Theft of trade secrets frequently involves a key employee leaving his current job for a competitor.
 Historically trade secrets were a state court matter.
 But in 1995, the federal Defense of Trade Secrets Act moved many trade secrets lawsuits to federal court.

 Businesses can unwittingly commit infringement by posting images on their website or other marketing materials when the image appeared to be in the public domain.
 Businesses cannot shift the blame to their web designers and marketing firms.
 Unfortunately, scammers take advantage of business owners by falsely accusing them of infringement and squeeze "settlements" from businesses wanting to avoid litigation.
 Copyrights are handled exclusively in federal court.